gcoop-libre/ansible-role-apache-php-fpm/README.md

 Requirements
 ------------

-This role is dependent upon `gcoop-lobre.apache`, and also requires you have PHP running with PHP-FPM somewhere on the server or elsewhere (I usually configure PHP with the `geerlingguy.php` role).
+This role is dependent upon `gcoop-libre.apache`, and also requires you have PHP running with PHP-FPM somewhere on the server or elsewhere (I usually configure PHP with the `geerlingguy.php` role).

 Role Variables
 --------------